Russian diplomat found dead outside Berlin embassy

 Second Service officials have also been linked to the poisoning of Russian opposition figure Alexei Navalny in 2020.

-According to Der Spiegel, the Russian embassy did not agree to an autopsy following the diplomat's death last month, and his body has now been transferred to Russia.
+According to Der Spiegel, the Russian embassy did not agree to a post-mortem examination following the diplomat's death last month, and his body has now been returned to Russia.